freeskylier/lier/QA-Scripts.md

 ## Basic Get Mode test script

-Before running this script, you can add the following to your /etc/hosts file to simulate Google being blocked:
+The test script should still succeed as long as Lantern can reach a fallback proxy.
+When we switch to give mode about halfway through the script, you'll enter the following in your /etc/hosts file:

 ```
 0.0.0.0 talk.google.com
 0.0.0.0 accounts.google.com
+0.0.0.0 google.com
 ```

-The test script should still succeed as long as Lantern can reach a fallback proxy.

 1. Make sure Lantern is not running
 1. Open up your system proxy settings and verify that you have no system proxy set.
 If your OS keeps this window up-to-date with your system proxy settings without your having to close and reopen it (OS X does, Ubuntu doesn't, afaik), keep this window visible while you interact with Lantern in the following steps so you can see exactly if and when Lantern changes the settings.